scho20210516/SRE-Teladoc/README.md

   }
 }

-Feedback
-English (US)
-© 2008 - 2021, Amazon Web Services, Inc. or its affiliates.
-All rights reserved.

 Host your Docker image on dockerhub.com
 #SCHO created the dockerhub account, "scho20210516" and linked it with the Github account, "scho20210516"